gnietof/Portfolio/README.md

 #### Trains (2017)

-A small application which displayed the next trains from my home location to Barcelona on the Garmin 735XT.
-This application used a backend service deployed on a serverless solution in IBM Cloud.
+A small application written in **MonkeyC** which displayed the next trains from my home location to Barcelona on the Garmin 735XT.
+This application used a backend service deployed on a serverless solution in IBM Cloud written in **Java**.
 This small backend service scrapped in real time the RENFE Cercanias web site to retrieve the required information as there was no REST service available at the time.

 <img width="225" height="400" alt="image" src="https://github.com/user-attachments/assets/cb9e0089-f26b-47dc-921c-c10a0db932da" />